 Feature catalogue and portrayal catalogue development teams are stakeholders for hybrid catalogues.

-Product specifications that are included in the interoperability catalogue should have display priority steps of at least 10 in order to allow more flexibility in interleaving with other products.
+Product specifications that are in scope of the interoperability catalogue should have at least ten display priority steps between display groups, in order to allow more flexibility in interleaving with other products.

 Phased implementation